Topics included in this article:

 A full explanation of all LED statuses can be found here.

-If the camera does not auto-register when brought online, you can register a camera from the Rhombus Mobile App or via the Rhombus Web Console.
+If the camera does not auto-register when brought online, it can be registered from the Rhombus Mobile App or via the Rhombus Web Console.

 Mobile App